RenderKit/ospray/doc/mpi.md

 data regions, concave data, etc.), but the API calls will only differ for scene objects.
-Thus all other calls (i.e., setting camera, creating framebuffer, rendering frame, etc.) will all be assumed to be identical, but only rendering a frame and committing the model must be in lock-step.
+Thus all other calls (i.e., setting camera, creating framebuffer, rendering frame, etc.) will all be assumed to be identical, but only rendering a frame and committing the world must be in lock-step.
 This mode targets using all available aggregate memory for huge scenes and for "in-situ" visualization where the data is already distributed by a simulation app.